 Scope

-This Standard contains provisions for the design of onboard functions for unmanned space segments in order to ensure that the space segment can be operated inflight in any nominal or predefined contingency situation.
+This Standard contains provisions for the specification of onboard functions for unmanned space segments in order to ensure that the space segment can be operated inflight in any nominal or predefined contingency situation.

-The requirements in this Standard are grouped in two clauses, containing general operability requirements and detailed operability requirements, respectively.
-The general operability requirements can be applied to all missions, whilst the detailed operability requirements are only applicable if the corresponding onboard function is implemented.
+This standard covers the operability requirements that typically apply to missions.
+Each mission needs to tailor this standard in accordance with their operational need.
+Based on the operational function required, tailoring implies a selection of the applicable standardised requirements and adding any mission specific requirements.

 The operability of the space segment to meet missionspecific requirements is outside the scope of this standard.